 The One is back, and even more determined to keep you dry without weighing you down.
 Features include factory-taped seams, reflective pull-outs, robust zippers, and fully-rigged lines.
 Easy to set up, rugged, spacious and less than two pounds, The One is the shelter of your minimalist dreams.

-Bundle Discount: Order a One or a Two, and get an additional 10% off a pair of LT5 trekking poles, UberLite pad, or Vesper quilt!
+Bundle Discount: Order a One, Two, or a Tarp, and get an additional 10% off an UberLite pad, Vesper quilt, or pair of LT5 trekking poles!

 Enter code "2020BUNDLE" at checkout.

 Interior Height at Ridgeline 45"

 Sleeping Pad Fits a 25" wide tapered sleeping pad comfortably